Oaxoa/fp-filters/README.md

 #### Installation

-fs-filters runs on Node.js and is available as a NPM package.
+fp-filters runs on Node.js and is available as a NPM package.

 ```bash
 yarn add fp-filters